sprengjamin/CasCy/README.md

 >>> -5.12100852917314
 ```
+By default, the resulting value is accurate to about 1%.
+Thera are optional arguments of the function
+`calculate_casimir_energy()` which can be tuned to improve on the numerical accuracy.
+For more information see the
+documentation.

-The Casimir energy in units of k_B T (T is the system's temperature) between a cylinder of radius 3nm and length 15um at a separation of 6nm can be calculated with the following python code:
+The Casimir energy in units of k_B T (with the system's temperature T) between a cylinder of radius 3nm and length 15um at a separation of 6nm can be calculated with the following python code:

 ```
 from CasCy.plane_cylinder import plane_cylinder_system